 The Green Valley AVA receives dense morning fogs, originating from the Petaluma Gap, which makes for cooler mornings than any other region of the Russian River Valley.
 The Goldridge soils provide excellent drainage, which collected millions of years ago as an ancient sea slowly receded into the Pacific Ocean.
 Needless to say, this hidden valley is very well suited and known for high quality grape growing and we are thrilled to be sourcing from this distinctive location.

 Charles and Diana Karren are incredibly passionate about growing grapes.
 Known as “The Land of Promise”, Terra de Promissio has an ideal terroir for pinot noir.
 The soil, southwest sun exposure, hill elevation, vine density and the wind and fog of the Petaluma Gap allow the grapes to have a slow maturation & extended hang time, which allows optimum ripeness ideal conditions for the pinot noir grape.
-This site is shared with other top producers such as Williams Selyem, Kistler, Kosta Browne, Hanzell.
+This site is shared with Williams Selyem, Kistler, Kosta Browne, Hanzell, and others.